Six things not to miss in Sydney with the warm weather

 For the art lovers, or anyone curious about Australian history, this gallery has a large collection of European and Australian art, going from 15th-century paintings to the more contemporaneous works and the unique indigenous collection.
 Be ready to find artists like Russell Drysdale, Sidney Nolan and plenty of female ones too.

 Paramatta is a lively area, with events ranging from the Tropfest to the Parramasala, a celebration of multiculturalism focused on South and Southeast Asia.
-This part of town is not only a cultural hub, it has become a business precinct catering for every need – for instance, if you need a criminal lawyer parramatta has become a major resource for legal matters too.
-As many other suburbs in Sydney, Parramatta owns some natural spaces worth the visit.
+This part of town is not only a cultural hub, it has also become a business precinct catering for every need.
+Like many other suburbs in Sydney, Parramatta owns some natural spaces worth the visit.
 Our favourite is its natural reserve in the north area: Lake Parramatta.